-- 1. We seek to first understand and profile the needs of the agency given their mandate. - 2.
-We work with the agency to develop an engagement plan based on the nature of the policy problem to be tackled. - 3.
-We work with the agency to customize Al tools that are suitable to generate evidence required to address the policy problem. - 4.
-We work with the agency to review the 'use effects' of our AI tools to further refine them and keep them relevant.
+1. We seek to first understand and profile the needs of the agency given their mandate.

+2. We work with the agency to develop an engagement plan based on the nature of the policy problem to be tackled.

+3. We work with the agency to customize AI tools that are suitable to generate evidence required to address the policy problem.

+4. We work with the agency to review the 'use effects' of our AI tools to further refine them and keep them relevant.

-Sunbird AI
+Sunbird recognizes the growing role of AI and data technologies in providing solutions to a range of critical societal challenges

+THE REPORT